stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

 about their present studies shocked even the most callous of the other decadents.

   It was in the third year of the marriage that Edward began to hint openly to me of a certain fear and dissatisfaction.
-He would let fall remarks about things &lsquo;going too far', and would talk darkly about the need of &lsquo;saving his identity'.
+He would let fall remarks about things "going too far', and would talk darkly about the need of "saving his identity'.
 At first I ignored such references, but in time I began to question him guardedly, remembering what my friend's daughter had said about Asenath's hypnotic influence over the other girls at school--the cases where students had thought they were in her body looking across